-As stated previously, there are two basic methods for issuing CLI commands to a remote server: through dpccli, or through telnet.
+There are two basic methods for issuing Intel Command Line Interface commands to a remote server: through dpccli, or through telnet.
 Both methods are described below.

-If you want to use CLI in SOL mode, you must connect to the remote server through telnet (SOL mode is not supported through dpccli).
+If you want to use Intel® Command Line Interface in SOL mode, you must connect to the remote server through telnet (SOL mode is not supported through dpccli).
 However, the dpccli command line options, which affect the behavior of the connection, cannot be used when connecting through telnet (because you are not using the dpccli command if you use telnet).
 So, you will need to decide which method to use, depending on what you want to do on the server.
-See page 13 for details on the dpccli command and its options.
+See page 17 for details on the dpccli command and its options.

-When using the Command Line Interface (CLI) with Serial over LAN Console Redirection from a management console running a supported version of Linux, the backspace key [Backspace] does not work.
-You must use [Control]-[Backspace] instead when using Command Line Interface (CLI) with Serial over LAN Console Redirection from a management console running a supported version of Linux.
-Other utilities (SPU and PCU) do not experience this issue.

-Both Platform Control mode and SOL mode3 use the network proxy to communicate to the remote managed server.
-This is because the telnet command described in this manual (see page 11) specifies using port 623 for telnet, which is the port on which the network proxy, dpcproxy, listens.

-Using dpccli or telnet, only four concurrent connections can be made to one server.
+- When using the Intel® Command Line Interface with Serial over LAN Console Redirection from a management console running a supported version of Linux, the backspace key [Backspace] does not work.
+You must use [Control]-[Backspace] instead when using Intel® Command Line Interface with Serial over LAN Console Redirection from a management console running a supported version of Linux. - Both Platform Control mode and SOL mode2 use the network proxy to communicate to the remote managed server.
+This is because the telnet command described in this manual (see page 13) specifies using port 623 for telnet, which is the port on which the network proxy, dpcproxy, listens. - Using dpccli or telnet, only four concurrent connections can be made to one server.
 This is because the dpcproxy connects directly to the BMC of the remote server, and the BMC only supports four concurrent connections.
-Upon attempting the fifth connection, the following is displayed approximately 15-20 seconds after entering the password:
+Upon attempting the fifth connection, the following message is displayed approximately 15-20 seconds after entering the password: